The MySpace Movie

-The MySpace Movie, also known as Myspace: the movie, is a 2006 short film and viral video.
+The MySpace Movie (also known as MySpace: The Movie) is a 2006 short film and viral video created by David Lehre.
 Its name refers to Myspace, the social networking website, which it parodies.

 Two years later, a new video by Lehre was released, but instead of Myspace, focused on Facebook.

 Plot and outline

 The MySpace Movie explores the basics of life as well as disputed territories located within the Myspace site in a humorous and parodic fashion.
 Themes of this movie include: